 Given the trend towards more procurement driven searches, a critical question to ask before you begin is what constitutes value?
 While procurement teams might focus on price or terms, marketing teams are likely focused on creativity or results.
 If you haven’t defined – and agreed – on what constitutes real value to your organization – you’re likely not ready to start.

 If some or all of these questions has you reaching the Advil, don’t worry.
 More detailed preparation can help answer and resolve many of the questions raised here.
-If you’re still not comfortable undertaking a process on your own, the Association of Canadian Advertisers has just published their best practice guide on Searching For A Marketing Communications Agency Partner
+If you’d like to know more, call us or ask the Association of Canadian Advertisers for their best practice guide on Searching For A Marketing Communications Agency Partner authored by us

 How do you plan to manage your next agency search?